Charles Coppen

 Charles B. Coppen was an American journalist who was the sports editor for the Providence Journal.
 He was also a baseball executive and a part owner of the Providence Steam Roller of the National Football League.
 He not only shared ownership of the team with Peter Laudati and James Dooley, but was also a co-founder of the team with Pearce Johnson, the team's general manager.
 In addition to his duties to the Steam Roller, he also had a budding law practice.
 His career with the Providence Journal ended with his involvement with the Steam Roller and in managing boxers.
 Coppen was also the manager of Providence's stadium, the Cyclodome.

 It was also Coppen who named the Steam Roller.
-During halftime against a game between the Steam Roller and the Providence Pros, Coppen who was getting a hot dog, heard a remark that the opposing team was "getting steam-rolled".
-Coppen loved the remark so much named his team the Steam Roller.
+During halftime against a game between a team from East Boston and his Providence Professionals, Coppen who was getting a hot dog, heard a remark that the opposing team was "getting steam-rolled".
+Coppen loved the remark so much changed the name to the Steam Roller.